farlee2121/DevEssentialsBlog/content/draft/2023-02-10-Footwork-for-Developers.md

 - always starting with and constantly tying back to motivations of the work being done
 - hypothesis-test cycles
   - Usually Test-Driven Development or a similar test-code loop
+- Good naming & readability

+I don't practice it regularly, but I've also found it worthwhile to be familiar with my editor.
+Features like regex-based find and replace, multi-line editing, move line up/down, testing hot keys, and go to symbol are worth committing to muscle memory.
+These actions are so common that the time savings add up and it reduces breaks in flow.

 This idea was prompted by [Dare to Lead](https://brenebrown.com/hubs/dare-to-lead/), which considered the same for leadership.
 Great book.